aperturerobotics/cli/docs/examples/flags.md

 #### Precedence

-The precedence for flag value sources is as follows (highest to lowest):
+The order of precedence for determining a flag's value is as follows (from highest to lowest):

-0. Command line flag value from user
-0. Environment variable (if specified)
-0. Configuration file (if specified)
+1. Value provided on the command line by the user.
+2. Value from the first set environment variable listed in `EnvVars`.
+3. Value read from the file specified in `FilePath`.
-0. Default defined on the flag
+4. Default value specified in the `Value` field of the flag definition.

 #### Flag Actions

-Handlers can be registered per flag which are triggered after a flag has been processed.
-This can be used for a variety of purposes, one of which is flag validation
+You can attach an `Action` function directly to a flag definition.
+This function will be executed *after* the flag's value has been parsed from the command line, environment, or file.
+This is useful for performing validation or other logic specific to that flag.
+The action receives the `*cli.Context` and the parsed value of the flag.

 <!-- {
   "args": ["&#45;&#45;port","70000"],